UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: System Overview

 \section{System Overview}

-After exploring models and datasets available in languages we understand\footnote{Of the 14 languages, the authors are proficient in English, Hindi \& Telugu languages.}, we realized the dearth of resources in these languages.
-Our goal was to explore how to leverage resources available in English for the languages in the shared task.
-The result of our effort is two different systems for the supervised and cross-lingual training sub-tracks A \& C. Our goal for subtask A was to develop a single model for all languages and explore the effectiveness of machine translation.
-Our goal for subtask C was to explore the effectiveness of transfer learning from English STS to other languages.
+After exploring models and datasets available in the languages we understand\footnote{Of the 14 languages, the authors are proficient in English, Hindi \& Telugu languages.}, we realized the dearth of resources available in these languages.
+To leverage resources available in English, we translated the 13 non-English languages into English.
+Assuming the translated data accurately reflects the semantic meaning of the source language, the derived relatedness value from our model for a translated sentence pair should reflect the STR between the sentence pair in the source language.
+This section describes our machine translation process and models, \textit{TranSem} and \textit{FineSem}.
+Besides using different training strategies, these models can use both translated and untranslated data.